-At Banafshe Law Firm, our Los Angeles Accident Lawyer take a personalized approach to representing clients.
+At Banafshe Law Firm, our Los Angeles premises liability attorneys take a personalized approach to representing clients.
 We take the time to understand what happened and how we can help you.
 Our personal injury lawyers have had significant success in the courtroom and at the negotiating table for the people that we represent.